 Definition of Sanitizing

 Sanitizing is particularly important in food preparation areas where germs and fungi can cause foodborne illnesses.
-Chemicals may not be needed because extreme heat—at least 170 degrees F—in a dishwasher or by using a steam cleaner can kill bacteria.

 Definition of Disinfecting

-The act of disinfecting kills microscopic organisms (germs, viruses, fungi) on surfaces.
+The act of disinfecting kills microscopic organisms (bacteria, viruses, fungi) on surfaces.
 Disinfection is usually achieved by using EPA-approved chemicals that kill the organisms and prevent them from spreading.
 Items can also be disinfected using UV-C germicidal short wavelength, ultraviolet light that breaks apart the DNA of bacteria and germs leaving them unable to harm or reproduce.
 This is the same UV-C light technology used in hospital surgical suites to aid in killing superbugs.